The alarm jangled the last fits of sleep, dancing on already excited nerves, which didn’t really need much waking up at 4am believe it or not.

 A couple bits of toast, spread thickly with butter, were unceremoniously biffed down our gullets as we donned warm thermals and fleeces, as many layers as you could fit under your waders.
 It was, after all, the height of winter in New Zealand’s North Island, and whilst nowhere near as cold as the minus 40’s of Alaska and Canada, we were expecting a frost.
 We were to be fishing from deck-chairs, sat on the white sand beach just above the waterline, so one could expect numb fingers and toes due to the static, relaxed, nature of our pursuit.
 This was winter fishing in the Bay of Plenty, where some sixteen lakes play host to what we call shoreline fly fishing, where large numbers of behemoth rainbows return to their spawning release points.

-Shoreline fly fishing in New Zealand
+Shoreline fly fishing for big trout in New Zealand

 The cosy fishing hut sits right on the beach, so we literally stoke up the fire for our return, then stumble out the door fully geared up, grab our chairs off the deck, and quietly walk onto the shoreline.
 By law fishing in New Zealand begins at 5am, and finishes at midnight.
 The best times to catch these brutally big bows is during the hours of darkness when the wallabies graze behind you, the possums screech with violence, the owls hunt silently, and vampires come out to harangue the deepest darkest corners of heaven on earth.

 Chairs are flipped open into position on the sand right at the water’s edge and with 15 minutes to kill until kickoff I sat listening intently for any telltale swirls that would indicate the giant fish were in, right on the beach in less than one foot of water, slashing and chasing each other.
 In the pitch black of early morning there is little to rely on other than your senses.
 It creates an atmosphere unlike any other in flyfishing that I know.
-Your ears are your quarries enemy, your touch and feel is your friend (unless the cold destroys it), your muscle memory is your only guide for a reasonable cast….not that you have to cast far, as the trout are often milling right at your toes, or just back a touch in the tiny rip created by the small stream that trickles into the lake at your elbow.
+Your ears are your quarries enemy, your touch and feel is your friend (unless the cold destroys it), your muscle memory is your only guide for a reasonable cast….not that you have to cast far, as the big trout are often milling right at your toes, or just back a touch in the tiny rip created by the small stream that trickles into the lake at your elbow.

 A muffled flash, followed by an extended glow in the pitch black, indicates the presence of another angler down the beach a little – probably one of the old boys who enjoy the solitude and escape this most unusual piscatorial pursuit offers from his nightmares of war, or tragic loss, or impending death.
 I love the company to be found here – such humble wisdom that can only come from years of forfeiture.